ndustrialio/contxt-sdk-js/README.md

 ### Publishing

 New versions will be published automatically on merges to `main`.
 The changelog and version will be determined using [Conventional Commits](https://www.conventionalcommits.org/).
+A build will only be triggered for `feat` and `fix` commit types.